 You don’t have to do it alone anymore – Big Book p.365

 What We Do

-We work the 12 Steps of AA, which are designed as a way of life.
-If you’re not sure you are an alcoholic you can take our 12 question quiz here.
+We follow the 12 Steps of AA, which are designed as a way of life.
+If you’re not sure if you are an alcoholic, you can take our 12-question quiz here.
 If you find that you have a problem with alcohol, you can find a meeting list here.
 There are meetings in every part of Lee County.
-If you’re still not sure that you’re an alcoholic, read our Newcomer information, which may help clear up any questions you have.
+If you’re still not sure that you’re an alcoholic, read our newcomer information, which may help clear up any questions you have.
 AA is a program of attraction, not promotion.
-If you need help now, call the number above
+If you need help now, give us a call.

 We make every attempt to provide accurate information and ask that our fellowship use the guidelines as defined in our “Twelve Traditions” and the AA “Preamble” when requesting inclusion in this publication.
 (See page 21, The AA Group, P-16)

 A directory listing does not constitute or imply approval or endorsement of any group’s or meeting’s approach to, or practice of, the traditional AA program.
-We list meetings to be the hand of AA fellowship to newcomers and as a courtesy to our community.
+We list meetings as a hand of AA fellowship to newcomers and as a courtesy to our community.

 Keep Coming Back!
 Who is the most important person in the room?
 Sometimes the newcomer is the person that is just coming.